 This article from the Penny Hoarder lists 29 different ways to make money.
 And we are sure you can think of a few more.

 Freelancing work is not for everyone.
+Especially since it involves managing your income closely.
 But those who excel at it reap deep rewards.

 What are some of the advantages you have found in being a freelancer or independent contractor?
 Share below so others will learn!